• Printer Friendly Version

 • The PGY-1 year or intern year includes 35 weeks of internal medicine, five weeks of neurology, two weeks of pain management, two weeks of orthopedic/MSK radiology and four weeks of PM&R.

-• Total number of resident positions is 16 with four residents per training year
+• The total number of resident positions is 16 with four residents per training year

 • The primary training site and sponsor of the program is Westchester Medical Center Health Network, a major teaching affiliate of New York Medical College.